- The circulatory system is made up of the heart, lungs and blood vessels working together.

-These key parts of your circulatory system maintain blood flow to your body so you can survive:
+These key parts of your circulatory system maintain blood flow to all the cells in your body, so you can survive:

 The oxygen-rich blood returns to your heart's left atrium, then into your left ventricle.
 The left ventricle pumps oxygen-rich blood through your aorta, into your arteries, then to all parts of your body.
 Along the way, the blood gathers food nutrients from your small intestine.

-As it enters the capillaries, your blood makes close contact with tissues and cells.
-It delivers oxygen and nutrients and removes carbon dioxide and wastes.
+As it enters the capillaries, your blood makes contact with tissues and cells.
+It delivers oxygen and nutrients and removes carbon dioxide and waste.
 Now low in oxygen, the blood travels through the veins to return to your heart's right atrium, where the circuit starts all over again.

-Cardiovascular disease (CVD) refers to all diseases of the heart and blood vessels.
+Cardiovascular disease (CVD) is all diseases of the heart and blood vessels.

-Most CVD occurs when fatty substances, called plaque or atheroma, build up in the lining of blood vessels, causing them to narrow.
+Most CVD happens when fatty substances, called plaque or atheroma, build up in the lining of blood vessels.
+This causes the blood vessels to become narrow over time.
+Less blood is then able to pass through.
 This process is called atherosclerosis.

-Atherosclerosis causes coronary heart disease, also known as ischaemic heart disease.
-The slowing of the blood flow reduces the oxygen and nutrients available to the heart muscles.
-This can cause angina or a heart attack, which will require emergency medical attention.
+Atherosclerosis can cause coronary heart disease and ischaemic heart disease.
+Reduced blood supply means less oxygen and nutrients available to the heart muscles.
+This can cause angina or a heart attack, which needs emergency medical attention.
 The most common symptom of heart attack or angina is chest pain.

 Read more about heart problems and cardiovascular health here.